Rahul-ambiplatforms/NMS-Module-Ambicam/README.md

 # NMS-Module-Ambicam
 NMS-Module-Ambicam

-This Module Contain Nodemodules for Ambicam Retail App
+This Module SDK Nodemodules for Ambicam Retail App